octoshikari/aidbox-cli/USAGE.md

 * `--config`: Config dir path

-* `--instance`: Save box config under specific key.
-If key already exists then value will be overwritten
+* `--instance`: Box key for save/use to/from config.
+Example(dev, stage,local,prod, etc.)

 * ``Resource name for generation